 Better Customer Service:

 One in every three customers is likely to leave your brand after one bad experience.
 Top-notch customer service is extremely important for the profitability of businesses.
 Using customer service feedback for customer sentiment analysis can be extremely helpful for your business.
-It provides insights into how and why customers have negative emotions and completely eliminate the factors that contribute to negative experiences.
+It provides insights into how and why customers have negative emotions and completely eliminates the factors that contribute to negative experiences.

 Increased return on investment (RoI) from marketing campaigns

 Using customer sentiment analysis can help you to accurately deduce your customers’ emotions towards your products and services.
 You can analyze customer sentiments towards your competitors’ products and thus finetune your product release.
 It helps you get customer data analytics to gain better results from your marketing campaigns.

 Improved products and services